 Programs and resources

-The following water safety programs, resources and events are available throughout the Valley.
+Funded by SRP for your safety, the following water safety programs, resources and events are available throughout the Valley.

 - Learning to swim is important for the entire family.
 We sponsor swimming lessons for adults and children throughout the Valley.